Danger: Explosive Tweets

 The web is surprisingly indelible.
 Webpages might die as years go on, but morsels can still linger in web archives and search engine caches.
 Newspaper appearances, staff profiles, publications, registries, social media activity… you will have left your mark in some small way.

 We’ve little control over much of this ‘digital footprint’, but we can control the information we publish ourselves.
-We’ve looked in the last two steps at how easy (and compelling) it is to give away information on social media.
+We’ve looked this week at how easy (and compelling) it is to give away information on social media.
 But the permanence of that content is another concern.
 Indeed, it’s a potential reputational risk.
 Surveys suggest that between 40% and 80% of recruiters check candidates’ online presence.
 In most cases the risk is probably small: often just locking your account down for a bit will suffice.
 But in high-profile areas of public life, your previous online utterances will be pored over exhaustively, and things you said in the past may well come back to haunt you – as, for that matter, can things you say in the present.
 And it’s not just the famous, powerful and jobseeking who need to be careful.
 We can all have our fifteen minutes of internet infamy…

 There’s lots of reasons why what we post online might get us into trouble.
 The conversational nature of online discourse makes it all the easier to say something that turns out to be damagingly controversial, or even illegal.
 The sort of things we might say with little risk in offline social spaces become far more volatile when published to the whole web for anyone to read.